GWU-Advanced-OS/project-osv/hypothesis.md

 ## Hypothesis

 1. Most cloud systems run some general version of Linux.
 However, Linux can be very bloated with isolation features that the hypervisor already gives, especially when a user only wants to run a single application.
 OSv offers a way to boot a single linux application with less overhead and more memory to give to the application.

+2. The target domain of OSv is in the Cloud Computing and Virtual Machine realm.
+On a physical machine a single OS would handle isolation, between multiple untrusted applications.
+However, on the cloud the hypervisor handles a lot of the isolation.
+This means there is an unnesecary cost to provide this isolation which OSv takes advantage of.
+On the other hand, OSv would not be a good idea on a physical machine or something like a Desktop OS.
+We can only run a single application.